cariad-tech/fep3_sdk/doc/input/participant/component_clock_sync_service.rst

 Native Implementations
 ======================

-You can choose among the following built-in native implementations for slave clocks.
+Among the following built-in native implementations for slave clocks can be choosen.

 .. list-table::
    :header-rows: 1